ibm-cloud-docs/account/catalog-settings.md

 You can use filters to manage which products in the public catalog are available to all users in your account.
 For example, you might want to restrict access to third-party products.
 Or, you might want users to work with a specific software type.

 If your account is a parent account in an {{site.data.keyword.cloud_notm}} enterprise, the filters that you set apply to all child account groups and accounts.
-For more information, see [Managing products for {{site.data.keyword.cloud_notm}} enterprise](/docs/account?topic=account-catalog-enterprise-restrict).
+For more information, see [Customizing the {{site.data.keyword.cloud_notm}} catalog for an enterprise](/docs/secure-enterprise?topic=secure-enterprise-catalog-enterprise-restrict&interface=ui).
 {: tip}

 1. Create a new filter.